microsoft/vcpkg/docs/users/registries.md

 - If there is a default registry defined, use that registry; otherwise
 - If the default registry is set to `null`, error out; otherwise
 - use the built-in registry.

+## Overlays Resolution

+Overlay ports and overlay triplets will be resolved in sequential order, and if configured in multiple places will follow the following priority:

+- Overlays configured through the command line
+- Overlays configured in the manifest
+- Overlays configured via environment variables

 ### Versioning Support